 Local architect Hugh Davies designed this wonderful Spanish Colonial Revival building, which opened in 1923 and was designated as a local landmark in 1980.
 Davies worked with other notable local architects, Montierth & Strickland and Power & Daniel, on the Modern addition that was completed in 1959.
 With the future of the former hospital unclear, Long Beach Heritage will continue to monitor the situation.

 Port of Long Beach Admin Bldg Mural

-Architect Warren Dedrick designed the Port of Long Beach Administration Building, completed in 1959, and it served as the headquarters of port activity until 2014.
-The building will soon be demolished with a replacement project yet to be approved.
-Long Beach Heritage has been working with the Port for several years to relocate the ceramic tile mural, created by artist Paul Souza for Gladding McBean, on the primary facade of the building.
-Removal of the tile began in September 2018 and the mural will remain in storage until a new location is found.
+Architect Warren Dedrick designed the Port of Long Beach Administration Building, completed in 1959, and it served as the headquarters of port activity until 2014; the building was demolished.
+Long Beach Heritage successfully worked with the Port of Long Beach over several years to relocate the ceramic tile mural, created by artist Paul Souza for Gladding McBean, that graced the primary facade of the building.
+A campaign to relocate the mural was fully funded, with removal of the tile completed in October 2018.
+The mural remains in storage until a new location is secured.